 Introduction

-Climate change is causing phenological shifts (i.e. changes in the timing of life history events) that vary across species in different functional groups and trophic levels (Thackeray et al. 2016; Ovaskainen et al. 2013; CaraDonna et al. 2014).
-Such species-specific variation in response to climate change has led to changes in the relative timing of key activities (phenological synchrony) among interacting species (Kharouba et al. 2018).
-These changes have caused fitness consequences—often termed ‘phenological mismatch’ (Box 1)—and have influenced ecosystem-level properties in some contexts (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015; Burkle et al. 2013) but not others (Vatka et al. 2011; Burthe et al. 2012).
-Despite many theoretical (Bewick et al. 2016; Johansson et al. 2015) and empirical studies (REF) based in single systems, we still have no general ability to predict the outcomes of shifts in phenological synchrony due to climate change.
+Climate change is causing phenological shifts (i.e. changes in the timing of life history events) that vary across species in different functional groups and trophic levels \citep{ovaskainen2013,caradonna2014, thackeray2016}.
+Such species-specific variation in response to climate change has led to changes in the relative timing of key activities (phenological synchrony) among interacting species \citep{kharouba2018}.
+These changes have caused fitness consequences—often termed ‘phenological mismatch’ (Box 1)—and have influenced ecosystem-level properties in some contexts \citep{post2007, burkle2013, plard2014, doiron2015} but not others \citep{vatka2011, burthe2012}.
+Predicting phenological mismatches will be key for determining the extent to which pair-wise species interactions, communities, and ecosystem function (e.g. pollination) will be affected by climate change.
+Despite many theoretical \citep{johansson2015,bewick2016} and empirical studies (REF) based in single systems, we still have no general ability to predict the outcomes of shifts in phenological synchrony due to climate change.

 Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is due to a disconnect between ecological theory and current empirical approaches in the phenological mismatch literature.
 Current methodological inconsistencies across studies make it difficult to test the relevant underlying ecological theory in the context of climate change.
 Without better evidence, we cannot attribute variation in findings across studies to species, site, or mechanism.
-Without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change remains limited (O’Connor et al. 2012; Chmura et al. 2018).
+Without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change remains limited \citep{oconnor2012, chmura2018}.

-Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis to consumer-resource interactions in this literature.
+Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis \citeyearpar{cushing1974}, the most commonly applied hypothesis to consumer-resource interactions in this literature.
 We show how advances could come from direct tests of the hypothesis and clear definitions of baselines, when possible.
-Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch to develop more robust predictions.
+Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere \citep[e.g.,][]{millerrushing2010, renner2018}, but rather to help guide the study of phenological mismatch to develop more robust predictions.

 Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism), we limit our discussion to consumer-resource interactions (i.e. antagonistic).
-Below, we provide an overview of the Cushing hypothesis and then outline the divide between the hypothesis and the empirical studies discuss how current approaches are impeding major progress in the field but that changes in our approach could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities, the ultimate goal of most of the phenological mismatch literature.
+Below, we provide an overview of the Cushing hypothesis and then outline the divide between the hypothesis and the empirical studies using a systematic literature review of phenological mismatch.
+We then discuss how current approaches are impeding major progress in the field but that changes in our approach could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities, the ultimate goal of most of the phenological mismatch literature.

 Overview of the main ecological theory

 The most common ecological theory that underlies phenological mismatch studies (Appendix) is the Cushing match-mismatch hypothesis.
-This hypothesis predicts the often-shown concave down curve between consumer fitness and relative timing between the consumer and its resource (1974; Figure 1).
+This hypothesis predicts the often-shown concave down curve between consumer fitness and relative timing between the consumer and its resource \citep[;Figure 1]{cushing1974}.
 While this curve has been applied across many ecosystems (CITES), the theory originally emerged from the marine fisheries literature as a way to explain the variation in population recruitment of fish stocks.